iocapa/yamgl/README.rst

 What is yamgl?
 ------------------

-**yamgl** is widget based graphics library intended for small microcontrollers and monochrome displays.
+**yamgl** is a widget based graphics library intended for small microcontrollers and monochrome displays.

 How is yamgl licensed?
 --------------------------